 Hot peppers contain capsaicin which is a phytochemical.
-After analyzing your gene expression and taking your questionnaire data into account, it has been determined that hot peppers in your diet will be optimal for you.
+After analyzing your gene expression and taking your questionnaire data into account, it has been determined that hot peppers in your diet will be helpful for you.
 Capsaicin is anti-inflammatory and promotes microbial diversity.

-Hot peppers may improve your LPS Biosynthesis Pathways score.
+$\label{thm:local_problem} \mbox{Hot peppers may improve your LPS Biosynthesis Pathways score}.$